mtakahiro/gsf/docs/_build/html/_sources/prior.rst.txt

                   &= 0\ \mathrm{else}.

-Below is the list of parameter ranges set in gsf.
+Below is the list of parameters and their ranges set in default.

 **Parameter ranges:**